ihcsim/linkerd2-gitops/README.md

 Highlights:

-* Version control Linkerd control plane YAML so that you have full visibility into the workloads and changes between versions
-* Let Argo CD manage Linkerd control plane lifecycle by synchronizing your live workloads with your version control system (i.e. single source of truth)
+* Let Argo CD manage Linkerd control plane install and upgrade lifecycle
-    * Showcase how the upgrade workflow is made easy
-* Define Argo CD _projects_ to manage bootstrap dependencies
-    * Projects are also used to limit access to servers, namespaces and resources
+* Use Argo CD _projects_ to manage bootstrap dependencies and limit access to servers, namespaces and resources
-* Use sealed-secrets to manage the encryption and auto-decryption of the mTLS trust anchor
+* Use sealed-secrets to encrypt and auto-decrypt the mTLS trust anchor
-* Let cert-manager manage the mTLS issuer key/cert lifecycle
+* Let cert-manager manage the mTLS issuer key/cert assets
-* Utilize Linkerd auto proxy injection feature to add applications to the mesh in a GitOps workflow
+* Utilize Linkerd auto proxy injection in a GitOps workflow to auto mesh applications

 Why Argo CD?